kanisterio/kanister/examples/k8ssandra/README.md

 ### Disaster strikes!

-Let's say someone with accidentally deleted the bucket using the following command in K8ssandra cluster pod.
+Let's say someone accidentally deleted the bucket using the following command in K8ssandra cluster pod.

 ```bash
 # Connect to cassandra pod